-Desks and chairs are arranged in a semi-circular pattern, with all delegates facing the podium.
+Desks and chairs are arrang-We'll have to admit that already we've broken a couple and are ed in a semi-circular pattern, with all delegates facing the podium.
 Seating was assigned by random drawing.
-Writing tables replace the historic desks on the House floor, and new chairs which are replicas of those used by delegates to the nes on the list, enough time has gone by for this law to be tested and clarified in the courts.
+Writing tables replace the historic desks on the House floor, and new chairs which are replicas of those used by delegates to the